levnikmyskin/hyprland-virtual-desktops/README.md

 Once compiled, you can tell Hyprland to load the plugin as described in the [Hyprland wiki](https://wiki.hyprland.org/Plugins/Using-Plugins/#installing--using-plugins).

+## Help, Hyprland is being weird!
+I've noticed that, sometimes, when disconnecting or reconnecting monitors, there might be weird artifacts or similar.
+Try running:
+`hyprctl reload`

+### It's actually the plugin 😱
+If instead you're seeing weird behaviour with the plugin itself, remember you can always run:
+`hyprtl dispatch vdeskreset`

 ### Thanks to
 [split-workspaces](https://github.com/Duckonaut/split-monitor-workspaces/), from which I borrowed the Makefile,